lmburns/lf.nvim/README.md

 - [ ] `:LfToggle` command
 - [ ] Save previous size when terminal is closed, so it is restored on open
 - [ ] Set Lualine to `Lf` title
+- [ ] Fix weird wrapping error that occurs every so often when moving down a list of files